IMOitself/homescreen-readme/README.md

-# readme-updater\*
+# homescreen-widget

-**android app for updating README.md directly on your home screen. this should help you get productive somehow, probably**
+**android app for displaying readme of a github repository directly on your home screen. this should help you get productive somehow, probably**

 <br>